-This update provides the most current launch dates for the systems, as well as information and insight into the changes travelers will experience.
+This update provides the most current known timeframes for the launch of the systems, as well as information and insights into the changes travelers will experience.

-The Entry/Exit System (EES) is based on biometrics
+The Entry/Exist System (EES) is based on biometrics

 The EES is expected to help combat irregular immigration and trans-border crime for the European countries in the Schengen Area.